SubModel/docs/references/FAQ.md

 - **Data transfer mechanisms**: We ensure lawful and secure transfer of personal data outside the EU, where applicable, in compliance with GDPR requirements, utilizing appropriate mechanisms such as adequacy decisions, standard contractual clauses, or binding corporate rules.
 - **Compliance monitoring**: We regularly monitor and review our GDPR compliance to ensure ongoing effectiveness and adherence to regulatory requirements, conducting data protection impact assessments and internal audits as needed.

-For any inquiries or concerns regarding our GDPR compliance or our data protection practices, reach out to our team through email at business@submodel.ai.
+For any inquiries or concerns regarding our GDPR compliance or our data protection practices, reach out to our team through email at admin@submodel.ai.